WinVector/data_algebra/Examples/LogisticExample/ScoringExample.md

   * We start with a table named "d" that is known to have columns "subjectID", "surveyCategory", "assessmentTotal", "irrelevantCol1", and "irrelevantCol2".
   * We produce a new table by transforming this table through a sequence of "extend" operations which add new columns.

     * The first `extend` computes `probability = exp(scale*assessmentTotal)`, this is similar to the inverse-link step of a logistic regression.
-We assume when writing this pipleline we were given this math as a requirement.
+We assume when writing this pipeline we were given this math as a requirement.
     * The next few `extend` steps total the `probabilty` per-subject (this is controlled by the `partition_by` argument) and then rank the normalized probabilities per-subject (grouping again specified by the `partition_by` argument, and order contolled by the `order_by` clause).

   * We then select the per-subject top-ranked rows by the `select_rows` step.